-This idea means to illustrate a methodology for designing object-oriented software using a relativistic paradigm (see Section 5) to obtain, with a minimal set-up, a large collection of algorithms which can all be specified as derived classes and instance objects of a single very abstract scheme.
-One then may thus explain and exploit the convenience of object-orientation-as supported by, e.g., C++ (viz., multiple inheritance, template classes and functions, and operator overloading)-and thereby define an easy generic setup of classes implementing a robot navigation system.
+This work means to illustrate a methodology that I propose for designing object-oriented software based on a relativistic paradigm (see Section A) to obtain, with a minimal set-up, a large collection of algorithms which can all be obtained as derived classes and instance objects of a single very abstract scheme.
+One then may thus explain and exploit the convenience of object-orientation-as supported by, e.g., C++ (viz., multiple inheritance, template classes and functions, and operator overloading)-for obtaining an easy generic setup of classes implementing a robot navigation system.